Emacs: train the cursor

 the

-• since we can move cursor in terms Buterawe need to complement the string "extra" spaces in order to move the cursor to the desired position;
+- since we can move cursor in terms Buterawe need to complement the string "extra" spaces in order to move the cursor to the desired position; the

-• as these spaces are in fact superfluous, it is necessary to remove them at the first opportunity;
+- as these spaces are in fact superfluous, it is necessary to remove them at the first opportunity; the

 The idea was to track the spaces that are added to move the cursor to the desired position, but it considerably would complicate the solution without bringing any particular benefit so let's just remove all spaces at end of lines (strictly speaking from the next non-white character to end of line).
 With regard to the time of removal of such pobelov, then, to simplify, we restrict the events disable and save buffer.